-At our acupuncture clinic on the Gold Coast, we see a lot of mothers from the start of their fertility journey, right through to post birth and we pride ourselves in the care we give during this often quite emotionally tiresome time.
+At our acupuncture clinic on the Gold Coast, we see a lot of mothers from the start of their fertility journey right through to post-birth and we pride ourselves in the care we give during this often quite emotionally tiresome time.

-The physical and mental depletion that new mothers experience has been labelled as ‘postnatal depletion’ by a practicing GP in northern NSW.
+The physical and mental depletion that new mothers experience has been labelled as ‘postnatal depletion’ by a practising GP in northern NSW.
 This essentially identifies the struggles that new mothers go through post birth, which can last many years.
 The physical and emotional stress the body goes through giving birth, coupled with lack of sleep, nutrient depletion from breast feeding, often lack of support and many hours spent alone with a baby, can really put the body into a depleted state.
-This can lead to immune dysfunction, poor gut health, social isolation and anxiety, sympathetic nervous system dominance (fight or flight), all of which creates a further strain on the body and this vicious cycle can go on for many years.
+This can lead to immune dysfunction, poor gut health, social isolation and anxiety, and sympathetic nervous system dominance (fight or flight), all of which creates a further strain on the body and this vicious cycle can go on for many years.